sdsc/spack/README.md

   Spack packages, and Spack specs used to deploy a Spack instance (or a set of instances).

-## Principles
+## Guidelines

-The principles listed here are intented to guide the development of the conventions, policies, and procedures, conventions, and policies
+The guidelines listed below are intented to provide a foundation for the conventions, policies, and procedures developed by SDSC to manage its Spack instances and the software deployment process.
+While they are not definitive and may change over time, when possible, they should be adhered to, unless special circumstances apply.

 - https://spack.readthedocs.io/en/latest/contribution_guide.html
 - https://spack.readthedocs.io/en/latest/packaging_guide.html
 - https://spack.readthedocs.io/en/latest/developer_guide.html